eantoranz/gitmod/readme.txt

 Copyright 2020 Edmundo Carmona Antoranz
 Released under the terms of GPLv2

-gitmod: a fuse-based (at least for the time being) FS.
+gitmod: a FUSE-based (at least for the time being) FS.

-gitmod can be used to virtually display the content of revisions/tags/branches on a read-only mount-point.
+gitmod can be used to virtually display the contents of revisions/tags/branches on a read-only mount-point.

 At the moment it does the very basics: